heatmiser/rhel-soe-firstlight/roles/populate_controller/README.md

 # Populate automation controller role

 This role will populate automation controller.
-The FQCN (fully qualified collection name) is `ansible.workshops.populate_controller`
+The FQCN (fully qualified collection name) is `ansible.scenarios.populate_controller`

 - [Overview - Automation controller](https://www.ansible.com/products/controller)
 - [Documentation - Automation controller](https://docs.ansible.com/automation-controller/latest/html/quickstart/index.html)

-This role uses the [redhat_cop.controller_configuration](https://github.com/redhat-cop/tower_configuration) collection to populate Automation controller with specific projects, credentials and job templates for use with the Ansible Automation Workshops.
+This role uses the [redhat_cop.controller_configuration](https://github.com/redhat-cop/tower_configuration) collection to populate Automation controller with specific projects, credentials and job templates for use with the Ansible Automation scenarios.
 In tern the `redhat-cop.controller_configuration` uses the `ansible.controller` collection or `awx.awx` collection depending on if you are using downstream or upstream.

 Example: